Carter BloodCare Blood Drive

 Drive-By Food Drive

 Due to the increased need for food bank services, the City of Dallas has approved Fellowship’s Drive-By Food Drive benefiting the North Texas Food Bank!
-To remain safe and minimize contact, pull your car up to one of the open trucks or SUVs in Fellowship’s North parking lot anytime between 9am-1pm this Saturday.
+To remain safe and minimize contact, pull your car up to one of the open trucks or SUVs in Fellowship’s North parking lot anytime between 10am-2pm on Saturday, April 11.
 All you have to do is place your donation into the back of the waiting vehicle—quick and simple!
 The food pantry is requesting the specific food items listed below.

 - Low-sodium canned vegetables